(Last updated June 25, 2017)

 Yacht club’s phone number: 876-979-7038

-Shout out to the National Theater Dance Company (NDTC) on their 55th anniversary this year!
+Shout out to the National Theater Dance Company (NDTC) on their 56th anniversary in 2018!

 Every Easter Sunday morning for more than 30 years, the NDTC’s dancers, singers, and orchestra in collaboration with the Little Theatre Movement have put on a program that is a sight to behold – an experience that stirs the soul and stimulates the mind.